Drive sales on autopilot with ecommerce-focused features

 Here are some of the most significant benefits of email subject emoji to your email marketing:

-- They give your brand personality.
-Using emojis can be a good way to foster an image of a friendly and approachable brand.
+- They give your brand personality: Using emojis can be a good way to foster an image of a friendly and approachable brand.
+This can also help people remember you.

-- They reinforce the meaning of emails.
-Emojis help readers internalize messages because they are incredibly effective in conveying and triggering emotions.
+- They reinforce the meaning of emails: Emojis are incredibly effective in conveying and triggering emotions.
+This helps readers internalize messages.

-How to use emojis for email subject lines [+examples]
+How to use emojis in email subject lines [+ examples]

 To help you maximize the value of adding emojis in your email subjects, try these strategies individually and see which works best for your audience and the message you want to convey: